-I cannot counter all the logical, factual flaws in many pieces about ADHD online.
-It was easier in the early days, when there was less of it, though it still consumed a lot of time.
+I cannot counter all the logical, factual flaws in all the pieces about ADHD online.
+It was easier in the early days.
+There was less of it but still time-consuming.
 Now, we seem to be drowning in it.
 So, I try to be selective.

 “The Creative Gifts of ADHD”

-For example, consider this highly problematic piece published on Scientific American’s site: “The Creative Gifts of ADHD”.
+For example, consider this problematic piece published on Scientific American’s site: “The Creative Gifts of ADHD”.
 Many readers will conclude, “Oh, it’s Scientific American, so it must be true.”
-They forget that even venerable institutions are having to compete in the clickbait world.
-As a result, they compromise editorial integrity by accepting free content.
+Alas, even venerable institutions now compete in the clickbait world.
+As a result, they compromise editorial integrity by accepting free content from “guest” authors.
 The more clickbait’ish the title, the more the traffic.

 The website does, however, include this tiny, hard-to-find disclaimer: The views expressed are those of the author and are not necessarily those of Scientific American.

-The author reposted the piece a few weeks later on Alternet.org, with an even more provocative clickbait headline: ADHD Brains Are the Most Creative: Why Do We Treat It Like a Disability?
+The author reposted the piece a few weeks later on Alternet.org.
+This time, it sported an even more provocative clickbait headline: ADHD Brains Are the Most Creative: Why Do We Treat It Like a Disability?

-The headline provides the reader’s first clue that the story following will be binary nonsense: the idea that there are “ADHD brains”—instead of millions of individuals who have various manifestations of a highly variable syndrome, along with endless variations on other human characteristics.
+The headline provides the reader’s first clue that the story following will be binary nonsense.
+That is, this notion that there are “ADHD brains”.
+Instead, we have millions of individuals who have various manifestations of a highly variable syndrome, along with endless variations on other human characteristics.
 By the way. creativity is a human characteristic.